What is a Fuelscoop?

 - Reduce annual CO2 emission 4-6 tons per truck per year***

 *Drag – A force acting opposite to the relative motion of a moving object

 *** 20lbs of CO2/gallon of gasoline | 22lbs of CO2/gallon of diesel

-FuelScoop™ is now secured to the factory mounting points by means of a molded mounting base.
+FuelScoop™ is secured to the factory mounting points by means of a molded mounting base.
 This system over many hundreds of Fuelscoops has proven to be faultless.
-In most cases the mounting can be performed by dealers and owners in an hour or so.
+Usually, the installation can be performed by dealers and owners in an hour or so.

 Fuelscoop air deflectors are available in different heights, see below.
 The convex design enhances the modern lines of today’s truck cab and smooths out airflow over the body front wall and onto the roof.

 Typical fuel savings of 10% -20% are normal.